 What is a 1:1 stablecoin swap?

-A 1:1 stablecoin swap converts one dollar-pegged token into another at par value, meaning you receive exactly the same dollar amount you send.
+A 1:1 stablecoin swap converts one dollar-pegged token into another at par value, meaning the user receives exactly the same dollar amount they send.
 On a single chain, this depends on pool liquidity.
 Across chains, it requires a solver to front capital on the destination network and receive reimbursement after proof of delivery.

 Why do stablecoin swaps sometimes not execute at exactly 1:1?